 A .gif (Graphics Interchange Format) is an image type that supports short animations.
 Animated .gifs play automatically, don't include sound, and usually loop.

 You can search Google Images and sites like giphy.com to find .gif images, or create your own with third-party software.
-Once you have a .gif file, you can upload it anywhere on your site that supports images.
+When you have a .gif file, you can upload it anywhere on your site that supports images.

 Here's an example of an animated .gif: